 For many of us, it's that time of year again where we need to put the heating on at work and at home to keep warm.
-It is after all November so we have to expect fuel bills to rise.
+It is after all the winter so we have to expect fuel bills to rise.

 A flick of a switch and a few minutes later the chill is off the room.
 We can work, we can play, we can eat, we can wash and we can sleep in the comfort of central heating and warm homes.
 If we're fortunate enough to have heating and a roof over our heads that is.